Or The Invasion of the Mysterians. A discussion about the limits of the human brain in understanding the universe – and itself.

 In other words there are some problems – like the mind-body problem – that we are intrinsically unable to solve, since our brains don’t have the capacity to do so.
 He speculates that there may be various modules in the brain for doing different things and that the one for cognition may just not be able to understand what another part of the brain is doing – ie consciousness itself.
 He says this should not necessarily be a surprise and it would be a good idea to accept – thus saving ourselves from a lot of unnecessary bafflement.
 In particular, he has focused in on the problem of consciousness – and also the unconscious – which he says are two examples of a whole range of things that are impermeable to our understanding.

-Here’s another extract from a recent book of his, talking about unconscious memories of seeing the colour red, which he describes as an allied problem to the issue of consciousness:
+Here’s another extract from a recent book of his, talking about unconscious memories, which he describes as an allied problem to the issue of consciousness:

 “We are a bit like the blind man with regard to color perception: he can refer to it demonstratively and make true statements about it, but he doesn’t really know what he is talking about.
 Why?
 Because he is not conscious of such states—he has no acquaintance with them.
 They are a blank to him.
 Likewise, our own memories are alien to our comprehension—for they are presented to us neither perceptually nor introspectively.
 We know they are there but we don’t really grasp their nature, their mode of being.
 They are conceived as just “the residue of experience and the cause of recollection.”
 Our mode of referring to them is not cognitively penetrating—not revelatory.
 Thus we find ourselves conceptually uncomfortable with the unconscious; we can’t quite believe in it, though we are convinced it must exist. ” (Philosophical Provocations, 2018)